ebtc-protocol/ebtc/packages/contracts/test-report.md

-      ✓ withdrawFromSP(), full withdrawal: zero's depositor's snapshots (1434ms) ✓ withdrawFromSP(), full withdrawal that reduces front end stake to 0: zero’s the front end’s snapshots (1248ms) ✓ withdrawFromSP(), reverts when initial deposit value is 0 (1037ms) ✓ withdrawETHGainToTrove(): reverts when user has no active deposit (1043ms) ✓ withdrawETHGainToTrove(): Applies EBTCLoss to user's deposit, and redirects ETH reward to user's Trove (932ms) ✓ withdrawETHGainToTrove(): reverts if it would leave cdp with ICR < MCR (3920ms) ✓ withdrawETHGainToTrove(): Subsequent deposit and withdrawal attempt from same account, with no intermediate liquidations, withdraws zero ETH (976ms)
+      ✓ withdrawFromSP(), full withdrawal: zero's depositor's snapshots (1434ms) ✓ withdrawFromSP(), full withdrawal that reduces front end stake to 0: zero’s the front end’s snapshots (1248ms) ✓ withdrawFromSP(), reverts when initial deposit value is 0 (1037ms) ✓ withdrawETHGainToCdp(): reverts when user has no active deposit (1043ms) ✓ withdrawETHGainToCdp(): Applies EBTCLoss to user's deposit, and redirects ETH reward to user's Cdp (932ms) ✓ withdrawETHGainToCdp(): reverts if it would leave cdp with ICR < MCR (3920ms) ✓ withdrawETHGainToCdp(): Subsequent deposit and withdrawal attempt from same account, with no intermediate liquidations, withdraws zero ETH (976ms)
-      ✓ withdrawETHGainToTrove(): decreases StabilityPool ETH and increases activePool ETH (976ms) ✓ withdrawETHGainToTrove(): All depositors are able to withdraw their ETH gain from the SP to their Trove (5974ms) ✓ withdrawETHGainToTrove(): All depositors withdraw, each withdraw their correct ETH gain (2591ms) ✓ withdrawETHGainToTrove(): caller can withdraw full deposit and ETH gain to their cdp during Recovery Mode (1629ms) ✓ withdrawETHGainToTrove(): reverts if user has no cdp (967ms) ✓ withdrawETHGainToTrove(): triggers LQTY reward event - increases the sum G (1298ms) ✓ withdrawETHGainToTrove(), partial withdrawal: doesn't change the front end tag (4778ms) ✓ withdrawETHGainToTrove(), eligible deposit: depositor receives LQTY rewards (1607ms) ✓ withdrawETHGainToTrove(), eligible deposit: tagged front end receives LQTY rewards (1701ms) ✓ withdrawETHGainToTrove(), eligible deposit: tagged front end's stake decreases (5345ms) ✓ withdrawETHGainToTrove(), eligible deposit: tagged front end's snapshots update (1984ms) ✓ withdrawETHGainToTrove(): reverts when depositor has no ETH gain (1172ms) ✓ registerFrontEnd(): registers the front end and chosen kickback rate (173ms) ✓ registerFrontEnd(): reverts if the front end is already registered (196ms) ✓ registerFrontEnd(): reverts if the kickback rate >1 (57ms) ✓ registerFrontEnd(): reverts if address has a non-zero deposit already (702ms)
+      ✓ withdrawETHGainToCdp(): decreases StabilityPool ETH and increases activePool ETH (976ms) ✓ withdrawETHGainToCdp(): All depositors are able to withdraw their ETH gain from the SP to their Cdp (5974ms) ✓ withdrawETHGainToCdp(): All depositors withdraw, each withdraw their correct ETH gain (2591ms) ✓ withdrawETHGainToCdp(): caller can withdraw full deposit and ETH gain to their cdp during Recovery Mode (1629ms) ✓ withdrawETHGainToCdp(): reverts if user has no cdp (967ms) ✓ withdrawETHGainToCdp(): triggers LQTY reward event - increases the sum G (1298ms) ✓ withdrawETHGainToCdp(), partial withdrawal: doesn't change the front end tag (4778ms) ✓ withdrawETHGainToCdp(), eligible deposit: depositor receives LQTY rewards (1607ms) ✓ withdrawETHGainToCdp(), eligible deposit: tagged front end receives LQTY rewards (1701ms) ✓ withdrawETHGainToCdp(), eligible deposit: tagged front end's stake decreases (5345ms) ✓ withdrawETHGainToCdp(), eligible deposit: tagged front end's snapshots update (1984ms) ✓ withdrawETHGainToCdp(): reverts when depositor has no ETH gain (1172ms) ✓ registerFrontEnd(): registers the front end and chosen kickback rate (173ms) ✓ registerFrontEnd(): reverts if the front end is already registered (196ms) ✓ registerFrontEnd(): reverts if the kickback rate >1 (57ms) ✓ registerFrontEnd(): reverts if address has a non-zero deposit already (702ms)

-  Contract: TroveManager
+  Contract: CdpManager
 totalStakesSnapshot after L1: 200000002000000000000000000000
 totalCollateralSnapshot after L1: 399000002000000000000000000000
 Snapshots ratio after L1: 501253135332064484